Skirting Science: inspiring girls since 2009

 All of the presenters take time out of their busy professional lives to deliver workshops at the event, as well as all of the planning and paperwork that goes with it.
 A lot of the presenters deliver workshops every year.

-Skirting Science first took place at Hans Price Academy in Weston-Super-Mare and more recently at Broadoak Mathematics and Computing College.
+Skirting Science first took place at Hans Price Academy in Weston-Super-Mare and then at Broadoak Mathematics and Computing College.
+In 2018 it is being held for the second time at Churchill Academy.
 We appreciate the generosity of institutions such as these to donate so much of their resources to Skirting Science for free.

 Skirting Science is organised by: